Educ00/mdisc-2425/docs/mdisc/us13_algorithm_documentation.md

 ```
 3. **Station Existence Check:**
     - Verify that both origin and target stations exist in the filtered graph.
 If either is missing, return an empty path immediately.
+    - This check is crucial as it determines if the stations are reachable with the given train type.
+If a station is isolated after filtering (e.g., an electric train cannot reach a station only connected by non-electrified lines), an empty path is returned indicating no route is possible.
 ```java
 Node originNode = tempGraph.getNode(origin.getName());
 if (originNode == null) {